codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-runner.md

 Once installed, the runner is a normal Kubernetes application like all other applications.
 You can use your existing tools to monitor it.

-Only the runner pod is long-living inside your cluster.
+Only the runner pod is long living inside your cluster.
 All other components (such as the engine) are short lived and exist only during pipeline builds.
 You can always see what the Runner is doing by listing the resources inside the namespace you chose during installation:

 ```